cris-developer/Peter-the-goalkeeper-game/README.md

 ## MVP (DOM - CANVAS)
 - Peter moves from left to the right at the left part of the screen, where his goal is.
 - Balls come from the right side, which is the rival team’s midfield.
-- Player wins if stops all the balls and losses if he miss just one
+- Player wins if he stops all the balls and losses if he miss just one

 --------